The Ultimate Family Guide to Cozumel with Kids: Snorkeling, Ruins, and Island Magic

 What to Pack for Cozumel with Kids

 Packing for a Caribbean island trip with kids requires some thought.
-Beyond the obvious swimsuits and sunglasses, here are the items I never travel to Cozumel without.
+Beyond the obvious swimsuits and sunglasses, items I never travel to Cozumel without:

 Sun protection is absolutely critical.
 Cozumel is close to the equator and the UV index is intense, especially between 10 AM and 3 PM.
 I always pack a reef-safe mineral sunscreen because Cozumel is part of a protected marine park system.
 Chemical sunscreens containing oxybenzone and octinoxate are harmful to coral reefs, and some parks in Cozumel have banned them entirely.
-This mineral SPF 50+ formula provides 80 minutes of water resistance and is safe for both kids and the reef -- it is the one we reapply throughout every beach day.
+This mineral SPF 50+ formula provides 80 minutes of water resistance and is safe for both kids and the reef.

 Rashguards for the kids are equally important.
 They reduce the amount of sunscreen you need to apply, they protect against jellyfish stings, and they dry quickly.
 I bring at least two per child so one can dry while the other is being worn.

 A solid snorkel set with properly fitting fins makes all the difference.
 Rental equipment at the beach clubs is often beaten up and poorly fitting, which leads to leaky masks and frustrated kids.
-Having their own gear means they are comfortable and confident in the water from the moment they step in.
+Having their own gear means they're comfortable and confident from the moment they step in.

-Other packing essentials include: biodegradable bug spray (especially for the ruins and any jungle excursions), a lightweight stroller if you have a toddler (San Miguel's malecon is stroller-friendly), a dry bag for the boat rides, and plenty of pesos in cash -- many of the smaller beach restaurants and taco stands do not accept cards.
+Other packing essentials: biodegradable bug spray (especially for the ruins and any jungle excursions), a lightweight stroller if you have a toddler (San Miguel's malecón is stroller-friendly), a dry bag for the boat rides, plenty of pesos in cash (many smaller beach restaurants and taco stands don't accept cards), and a refillable water bottle filled from sealed bottled water at the hotel.
+Same Mexico-wide rule, no manches: never tap.

 Final Thoughts

 Cozumel has a way of getting under your skin.
-It is not a theme park island and it is not a party destination.
-It is a real place with a real community, surrounded by some of the most beautiful water in the Western Hemisphere.
-My kids have snorkeled with sea turtles here, climbed a lighthouse, eaten the best fish tacos of their lives, and fallen asleep to the sound of waves.
-Every time we leave, they ask when we are coming back.
+It isn't a theme park island and it isn't a party destination.
+It's a real place with a real community, surrounded by some of the most beautiful water in the Western Hemisphere.
+Mateo and Sofia have snorkeled with sea turtles here, climbed a lighthouse, eaten the best fish tacos of their lives, and fallen asleep to the sound of waves.
+Every time we leave, they ask when we're coming back.

-If you have been to the Riviera Maya but have not crossed the water to Cozumel, make this the trip you do it.
-The ferry ride is short, the island is welcoming, and the memories your family will make here are the kind that last.
+If you've been to the Riviera Maya but haven't crossed the water to Cozumel, make this the trip you do it.
+The ferry ride is short, the island is welcoming, and the memories your family will make here are the kind that last. Ándale, cariño.

-Cozumel is not just a destination -- it is the place where our kids discovered the ocean for the first time, and where they keep wanting to go back.
+Cozumel isn't just a destination - it's the place where Mateo and Sofia discovered the ocean for the first time, and where they keep wanting to go back.
 That says everything.

 Pin this guide for later!